oftenzhan/OftenDeck/tutorial/tutorial-2.md

 Using Wifi Network, you connect to a local network.
 Connecting to a public network, especially at a coffee shop or hotel, has an inherit risk of people snooping at your stuff or install some sort of virus.

-### Sharing Apps
+### Wifi Sharing

 #### There are two apps that will be turned on during Wifi sharing.
 Here is a brief description on how they work.

 - Dufs: This is a very lightweight minimalistic file sharing and uploading app.
 It also can create new text files and edit them.
 You access it on your phone or computer browser.
 - Syncthing syncs folders between your devices automatically, securely, and without the cloud.
 It’s perfect for keeping notes, documents, or projects updated across phones, PCs, and servers.

-## Hedgedoc
+### MarkDoc

-Hedgedoc is a self-hosted markdown editor.
+Markdoc is a self-hosted markdown editor.

-For the sake of saving RAM, Hedgedoc is opened by itself.
-It is not very resource heavy compared to `Electron` apps, but it is not as lightweight as `Go`, but with larger documents, it can be.
+For the sake of saving RAM, MarkDoc is opened by itself.
+It is not very resource heavy compared to heavy `Electron` apps, nor medium `Node.js` apps, but it can consume much RAM when opening and editing large documents.